seankross/seankross.github.io/_Rmd/2019-01-08-The-Front-Lines-of-Teaching-Data-Science.Rmd

 data science skills up to date, since data science technologies are constantly evolving.

-The purpose of this investigation and writing this paper is to highlight these challenges for the human-computer interaction community, as an invitation to study the quickly growing field of data science education.
-It is my personal belief that programming in the style of current data scientists will become the dominant and most in demand form of programming in the near future.
-Since data science touches so many other fields, it is imperative that we pay attention to the needs of this community so that we can expand learning opportunites and spread best practices for data science educatiors.
+The purpose of this investigation is to highlight these challenges for the human-computer interaction community, as a call to action to study the quickly growing field of data science education.
+It is my belief that in the near future data analytic programming  will become the most common and in-demand form of programming.
+Since data science is becoming integrated into many other fields, it is imperative that we pay attention to the needs of this community so that we can expand learning opportunities and systematize best practices for data science educators.